Why Feedback Skills Are Critical at Work (and How to Build Them)

-Humans have grappled with feedback skills for a long time now.
+Humans have grappled with feedback skills for a long time.
 As far back as 500 BC, Confucius spoke of the importance of delivering a difficult message well.
 And yet, people continue to struggle with it.
-LifeLabs Learning’s feedback skills program has been our most popular workshop and is present in every individual and management training curricula that we offer to companies.

-This is largely due to the rapidly changing nature of work.
-As the era of artificial intelligence picks up pace and people continue struggling to adjust to remote collaboration, so much hinges on communication—and the ability of employees to give one another feedback and handle it, too
+At LifeLabs Learning, our Feedback Skills workshop is our most popular, featured in every management training program we offer.
+This is mainly due to the rapidly changing nature of work.
+As the era of artificial intelligence picks up pace and people continue struggling to adjust to remote collaboration, so much hinges on the ability to give and handle feedback

 The human body is a feedback organism,” says LeeAnn Renninger, our co-founder.
 “For example, when we try to walk, we can only learn by moving, seeing how it lands, then correcting.”
 Workplace feedback follows that same principle.
 While they can be taught, a solid foundation is needed for feedback skills to develop: a new feedback mindset.